crosshatch/server/OVERVIEW.md

 solving math equations to advance the quest.
 This approach to teaching extends beyond just the classroom.
 For example, a parent might create a bedtime story to help their child cope with the emotional challenges of having a new sibling, reframing the experience positively and highlighting the long-term joys of family.
-By fostering a strong connection to the story and its characters, readers are more likely to internalize the intended messages.
+In both cases, the admin helps the child internalize the intended message by fostering a strong connection to the story and its characters.

 Crosshatch also provides real-time insights, allowing admins to track progress in areas like reading comprehension, problem-solving and emotional health.
 This uniquely positions Crosshatch to meet the